pkgeo-org/hydeout/_posts/2018-05-01-VectorTileWorkshop-Windows10Home.md

 	`exit`

 + The vector tiles will be $HOME/KingCo_2000_Census_BlockGroups.mbtiles
-    + $HOME represents your user directory at a unix style command promt.
+    + $HOME represents your user directory at a unix style command prompt.

 ## 8. Install a TileServer GL container ##
 + Go to [Docker Hub](https://hub.docker.com/)